How the Internet is Redefining Media and Politics Around the World

 One of the most widely cited examples of the Internet’s role in political organizing has been the Arab Spring; where protests organized largely through digital tools radically impacted the relationship governments had with their citizens, including overthrowing leaders and other incumbent regimes.
 But around the world, the Arab Spring is only one example of how technology is being used by individuals to circulate ideas and incite political action.

-Partido de la Red and DemocracyOS
+Partido de la Red, DemocracyOS, and Argentina

 The Outerlands was just the kind of restaurant you’d expect to find in San Francisco.
 The decor consists of reclaimed wood and bare lightbulbs hanging in a way that is most-definitely more expensive than appears.
 Here, founders from all over the world are attracted to the prospect of starting their own technology company and achieve the now-cliche belief that they are “changing the world”.